 A preliminary transfer credit evaluation will be completed by the Assistant Dean for Enrollment, during the application process.
-Students will be required to sign the Transfer Credit Evaluation, acknowledging the course(s) that have been accepted by the Bursar/Registrar prior to the first day of first semester/term classes.

-During matriculation, a student must complete the Transfer Credit Assessment form, and submit it to the Bursar/Registrar for review and determination of approval prior to enrolling in any outside coursework.
+During matriculation, a student must complete the Transfer Course Approval Form prior to enrolling in any outside coursework.

-Once a student is approved to enroll in transfer credits that meet prerequisite or co-requisite requirements for a required general education course, an (un)official transcript showing proof of course enrollment must be received no later than two weeks prior to the start of the next semester/term of classes.
+Once a student is approved to enroll in a transfer course, an (un)official transcript showing proof of course enrollment must be received by the Bursar/Registrar prior to the start of the transfer course.

-If documentation of the required pre-requisite is not received by the deadline, the student will not be allowed to attend nursing course(s) (clinical, lab and theory) until official qualifying documentation is received by the Bursar/Registrar.
+If official documentation of a pre-requisite course is not received by the deadline, the student will not be allowed to attend nursing course(s) (clinical, lab and theory) until official qualifying documentation is received.

-The pre/co requisites for all courses can be found under the course descriptions in Appendix B.
+The pre/co-requisites for all courses can be found under the course descriptions in Appendix B.